mrapp-ke/MLRL-Boomer/README.md

             | ...
         | ...
     |-- setup.py        Distutil definition of the library for installation via pip
-    |-- main.py         Implements a main function that can be used to start an experiment, i.e., to train a model
+    |-- boomer.py       Implements a main function that can be used to start an experiment, i.e., to train a model
     |-- plots.py        Implements another main function that can be used to create various plots for an existing model
+|-- slurm               Directory that contains bash scripts for running jobs using the Slurm workload manager
+    |-- ...
 |-- Makefile            Makefile for compiling the Cython source files and installing a Python virtual environment
 |-- README.md           This file
 |-- settings.zip        PyCharm settings for syntax highlighting of Cython code